"Mommy, why do wasps sting?"

 Sometimes Theeman made good on his promise to black and blue Theewoman but mostly he just passed out in his La-Z-Boy-knockoff recliner, legs sprawled wide, mouth open emitting sour breath and jarring sporadic snores.
 His beer bottles were stacked off to one side.
 Drained perfectly dry, except that final one.
 The one that could make or break the situation.

-If Theewoman "mouthed-off," the bottle would likely wind up shattered on the increasingly sticky linoleum floor after smacking the wall.
+If Theewoman mouthed-off, the bottle would likely wind up shattered on the increasingly sticky linoleum floor after smacking the wall.
 Hard.
-The wall with the brown watermark—well technically beer-mark—and chunks of paint and plaster chipped away, highlighted the sheetrock in stark contrast to the Daffodil Yellow paint.
-These were the areas the bottle hit "just right" and "next time it would be her head" if she "provoked him again."
+The one with the brown watermark—well technically beer-mark—and chunks of plaster chipped away, highlighting the sheetrock in stark contrast to Daffodil Yellow paint.
+These were the areas the bottle hit just right; and next time it would be her head if she provoked him again.

 If Theewoman kept her big trap shut, that last beer would sit half-empty wafting its dank yeasty smell long after Theeman passed out in his worn chair.
 It was a good night if the wall with its yellow paint and Theewoman went unscathed.

-I remember the happy day Theewoman, well technically Theebaby, chose the paint color.
-She was young and so lovely.
-Full of youthful passion.
+I remember the happy day Theewoman—well technically Theebaby—chose the paint color.
+She was so lovely and full of youthful passion.
 An idealist.
-Poor soul thought she could change the world.
-That was before Theeman had "knocked some sense" into her one too many times and it wasn't his fault, "she made him do it."
-It was "for her own good."
+Poor soul wanted to change the world.
+That was before Theeman had knocked some sense into her one too many times; and it wasn't his fault.
+She made him do it; and it was for her own good.

 It was always a happy time when the big-red-truck was not in the driveway—sometimes for a lot of days in a row—because I was allowed inside Theehouse the whole time with my person.
 When Theeman was home, I was allowed to be inside as long as I didn't get under his fucking feet or make Theehouse smell like a fucking dog.